 She and her husband, Philip, manage ten acres of forest on Pumpkin Ridge which is home to numerous flocks of grosbeaks, finches, swallows, and hummingbirds.
 They like to get away to a variety of beaches and coastlines for a different perspective.
 Sheila’s favorite part of her job is to match readers and books, so come in and let her try to find you a great summer read!

 Jeff joined the North Plains Library in August 2015.
 He works both as a clerk and facilities maintenance for the library taking care of the building and grounds.

 Some of you may have met Jeff and his daughter in the past when they brought their dairy goat kids for story time or at the presentation on beekeeping this last spring.
 A native Oregonian, Jeff enjoys exploring Oregon’s natural wonders with his family.
 When not at the library Jeff can be found hiking, kayaking, and camping with his family.

 Jeff often has a book in hand and enjoys historical nonfiction, science fiction, and dystopian fantasy.

-Candii and her husband, Gordon, live near Gales Creek where they operate a small USDA certified organic farm specializing in garlic and vegetables that are available at five farmers’ markets in western Washington County.
-For nearly ten years, Candii has served as a member and executive for the Hillsboro Farmers’ Market Board of Directors.
+Candii and her husband, Gordon, live near Gales Creek where they operate a small USDA certified organic farm specializing in garlic and vegetables that are available at three farmers’ markets in western Washington County.

-For many years, Candii, Gordon and their daughter, Kelsii volunteered and did fundraising for the Friends of the Banks Public Library.
+For many years, Candii, Gordon and their daughter, Kelsii Jo volunteered and did fundraising for the Friends of the Banks Public Library.

 Candii enjoys reading all types of books as well as listening to mp3 audiobooks.
 Around the farm, she enjoys horse riding and horse care, spending time with pets, and walking around the neighborhood and in the woods on the farm.

 Brianna Sowinski joined the North Plains Library in May 2016 as a Library Clerk.
 She received her BS in History at Portland State University.
-She will begin taking classes from San Jose State University in the fall to pursue a Master of Library and Information Science degree.
+She is currently attending San Jose State University pursuing a Master of Library and Information Science degree.